 2. Logistic Regression:

-Unlike Linear Regression, the target variable in Logistic Regression Machine Learning algorithm is discrete in nature which could be binary, multinomial or ordinal.
-In Binary Classification problem, the output is either 0/1, True/False, and so on.
+Unlike Linear Regression, the target variable in the Logistic Regression Machine Learning algorithm is discrete in nature which could be binary, multinomial or ordinal.
+In the Binary Classification problem, the output is either 0/1, True/False, and so on.
 The activation function used here is known as the Sigmoid function which is the log of odds in favor.

 The Sigmoid function takes a lot of time to compute and hence for multiclass problems, the softmax function is used.

-The Python code for Logistic Regression –
+The Python code for logistic regression machine learning –

 3. Support Vector Machines:

-The Support Vector Machines are used in classification problems where a hyperplane separates two classes.
+SVM in machine learning is used in classification problems where a hyperplane separates two classes.
 The vectors used to decide the optimal position of the hyperplane are known as the support vectors and it ensures maximum separation from the hyperplane to the classes.

 It’s important to tune the parameters such as the kernel, gamma, etc., in SVM.
 Based on the data the kernel could be linear or polynomial.
 Additionally, the regularization value or the value of C should be optimal to prevent overfitting and underfitting.